Johan-George/googlesolutions/README.md

 This Project is called Scripting Siege.
 A code-block based programming system to help users learn to code using a gamified and competitive learning enviroment.

-To run this project, open the html file inside the `dist/` folder, or you can open the development server using the Angular instructions generated below.
+To run this project, download the project and run a deployment server on angular.
+You must run `npm init` and then `ng serve` to run the Project.
+You must also have node.js installed.

 ## Angular Information